abhimadan/smoothdists/README.md

 source code for the core library, as well as some applications used for sphere traced visualizations and rigid body simulations.
 Please see the source code for these applications (in the `app` folder) for examples of how to use the API.
+This code has been tested on macOS and Linux.

 [Project Page](https://www.dgp.toronto.edu/projects/smooth-distances/)